The High Priestess Tarot Card Meaning

 What are some other names for The High Priestess?

 Other names for The High Priestess include The Papess or La Papesse in older decks and The Oracle in some modern ones.
-These titles emphasise her role as a guardian of secret knowledge and a conduit between the seen and unseen worlds.
+These titles emphasise their role as a guardian of secret knowledge and a conduit between the seen and unseen worlds.

 What other tarot cards often appear with The High Priestess?